SmoothSpatula/SmoothSpatula-RandomCharacter/README.md

 # SmoothSpatula-RollRandomCharacter
-Rolls a random character every time you start a game.
+Rolls a random character every time you enter a lobby.

 You can set the roll speed in the ImGui menu.